Video CV: What are the Pros and Cons?

 #3: Video CV can be too much for some

 More traditional recruiters and companies, those who haven’t yet embraced the new CV format, might not appreciate your effort.
-We still think it’s totally worth trying, however, do analyse the type of position you are applying for and hiring company's vibe before you decide to do it.
+It can be more suitable to focus on boosting your Linkedin profile instead.
+We still think video CVs are totally worth trying, however, do analyse the type of position you are applying for and hiring company's vibe before you decide to do it.
 Plus video interviews became quite popular during COVID-19, so the more and more recruiters and companies understand the value of it.

 Rolling out a video resume is a lot like putting on a great show.
 And you’re the Director of that show.
 Make it a blockbuster!